hsnlab/escape/pox/ext/doc/source/index.rst

   .. code-block:: bash

     $ cd escape
-    escape$ ./install_dep.sh
+    $ ./install_dep.sh

+  In a high level the script above do the following things:
+    * Install the necessary system and Python packages
+    * Compile and install the `OpenYuma <https://github.com/OpenClovis/OpenYuma>`_ tools with our *VNF starter* module
+    * Compile and install `Click <http://read.cs.ucla.edu/click/click>`_ modular router and The Click GUI: `Clicky <http://read.cs.ucla.edu/click/clicky>`_
+    * Install `neo4j <http://neo4j.com/>`_ graph database for NFIB

-5. Run ESCAPEv2 with one of the commands listed below.
+5. Run ESCAPEv2 with one of the commands listed in a later section.
+To see the available arguments of the top stating script check the help menu:

   .. code-block:: bash

-    escape$ ./escape.py --debug --full
+    $ ./escape.py --help

 **The hard way:**